BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Creating-A-Hair-Mod/exporting-conforming.md

 - HAIR_GOB_F_Priestess_Gut_Accessories_A_Mesh
 - HAIR_GOB_F_Priestess_Gut_Accessories_A_Mesh

-So any of our meshes not matching any found in the vanilla hair will need to be changed otherwise LSLIB will throw an error when trying to conform.
+So any of our meshes not matching any meshes found in the vanilla hair will need to be renamed.
+Otherwise LSLIB will throw an error when trying to conform.

 > Note: Mesh data name is not the same as the mesh name.
 Mesh data names will be found in the properties editor, under the green triangle "Data" tab.
 ![conform_10_data.png](/tutorials/hair_conform_tuto/conform_10_data.png)
-{.is-info}
+{.is-warning}

 Here we can see that each mesh data name in the example is named according to this.
 The meshes taken from that hair originally will usually already have the appropriate data name (the Priestess Gut meshes), however we see that the mesh called